Recommendations by Concise User Profiles from Review Text: Experimental Design

-Table \ref{tab:dataset-stats} gives statistics for the pre-processed GR and AM data.
-Our data pre-processing is designed to evaluate text-based recsys performance with low interaction density and text-rich users.
-We select 1K users from each of the two datasets, based on descending order of average review length per book, such that each user has reviewed at least 3 books.
-In Table \ref{tab:dataset-stats}, rows GR-1K-rich and AM-1K-rich show the characteristics of these data slices.
-Both GR-1K-rich and AM-1K-rich are extremely sparse in terms of users that share the same items; so the emphasis is on leveraging text.
+Prior works mostly consider C-core data variants where all users and items have at least C interactions (C=10 or 5).
+This pre-processing focuses on interaction-based predictions, whereas our intention is to study the case of data-poor users and items.
+Instead, our data pre-processing is designed to evaluate text-based recsys performance with text-rich users.
+We select 1K users from each of the two datasets, based on descending order of average review length per book (filtered for English reviews).
+We view all book-user interactions with a rating of 4 or higher as positive, and disregard the lower ratings as they are rare anyway.
+We split the data into training, validation, and test sets (60:20:20), filtering out users with less than 3 items to guarantee at least one interaction per user in each set.
+Table \ref{tab:dataset-stats} gives statistics for the datasets.
+Both 1K-rich data variants are extremely sparse in terms of users that share the same items; so the emphasis is on leveraging text.

-To investigate the influence of interaction density, we construct two further slices from AM and GR, both covering 10K users in two variants: {\em sparse} (but not as sparse as the 1K-rich slices) and {\em dense}.
-These are used only in Section \ref{subsec:results-sparse-vs-dense} for sensitivity studies, and thus explained there.